 Self-Hosting Guide

 This guide walks you through deploying Simple Agent Manager to your own infrastructure.
-Deployment is automated via GitHub Actions + Pulumi — push to main and everything is provisioned.
+Deployment is automated via GitHub Actions + Pulumi from your own fork.

 Prerequisites